The Mass Cultural Council works to ensure

 Policy and Advocacy

-The MCC has always taken an active role in shaping arts education policy.
-MCC was integrally involved in developing the state's arts curriculum frameworks in 1999.
+The Mass Cultural Council has always taken an active role in shaping arts education policy.
+Mass Cultural Council was integrally involved in developing the state's arts curriculum frameworks in 1999.
 Today, we promote state and local policies that encourage schools, districts, and communities to make deeper investments in arts education.

 of Education in arts and early childhood education,